github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 ### `jobs.<job_id>.runs-on`

-**Required** The type of machine to run the job on.
+**Required**.
+The type of machine to run the job on.
 The machine can be either a {% data variables.product.prodname_dotcom %}-hosted runner or a self-hosted runner.

 {% data reusables.actions.enterprise-github-hosted-runners %}